daboubeer/node-red/README.md

   - [Brew Spy](https://brew-spy.com/how-to-ispindel.html)
 - Save the data within a local file named as `ispindel_dd-mm-yyyy.txt`

-**TODO**: Adapt the code to support to define where the data should be sent.

 ## How to play with it

 Before to start the flow locally: